dbierer/php-class-notes/php-cert-apr-2021.md

     * Click on the CLI `>_` icon to open a shell
   * To access the database:
     * From the CLI: `mysql -u root zend`
+* Code examples are located (inside the container) in `/srv/code`
 ## Past Notes:
 * https://github.com/dbierer/php-class-notes/blob/master/php-cert-aug-2020.md
 * https://github.com/dbierer/php-class-notes/blob/master/php-cert-jun-2020.md

 ## ERRATA
-* 2/56/84: correct answer s/be B and C.  PSR-4 is only applicable if the question addresses directory structure and namespace.
-Also, the test does not address the PSR standards.
+* 2/56/84: correct answer s/be B and C.
+  * PSR-4 is only applicable if the question addresses directory structure and namespace.
+  * Also, the test does not address the PSR standards.
+  * Finally: the PSR-4 standard wasn't available when PHP 7.1 was introduced (verify)
 * 2/58/85: question contradicts the answer.
+  * Mara + Kinga: D; Chloris: A
   * Better question: what is the output of the following?
-    * "HelloWORLD" and a Notice
+    * A. "HelloWORLD" and a Notice
-    * "HELLOWorld" and a Warning
+    * B. "HELLOWorld" and a Warning
-    * "HelloWorld"
+    * C. "HelloWorld"
-    * None of the above
+    * D. None of the above
 ```
 <?php
 // see: 02-58-85.php in this repo